'Discipline and physicality key to loss'

 "Going a player down certainly doesn't help but we've got to regroup and be better," added Pivac.

 "It's one of those things.
-Seeing it live the referee thought it was fine, too players colliding.
+Seeing it live the referee thought it was fine, two players colliding.
 The ball went one way and Josh has gone the other.
 He's picked up a yellow card and we move on."

 Pivac insisted the experiment of playing wing Adams in the centre was justified, while he says Louis Rees-Zammit was fit to play after picking up an ankle injury in the warm-up.